 Theme: The Formative Years of Jesus

-We begin our day back at the Basilica of the Annunciation where a traditional cave becomes the focal point to Mary’s response to the Angel Gabriel “Let it be done to me according to thy word” (Luke 1:38).
-After celebrating Mass we will visit the nearby Church of St Joseph to commemorate the life of Mary’s beloved spouse.
-We then enter the nearby Synagogue Church, a Crusader structure said to be built on the site of the synagogue where Jesus read the Messianic passage in Isaiah 61 “The Spirit of the Lord is upon me” …
+We then enter Basilica of the Annunciation where a traditional cave becomes the focal point to Mary’s response to the Angel Gabriel “Let it be done to me according to thy word” (Luke 1:38).
+After celebrating Mass, we will visit the nearby Church of St Joseph to commemorate the life of Mary’s beloved spouse.
+We then enter the nearby Synagogue Church, built on the site where Jesus read the Messianic passage in Isaiah 61 “The Spirit of the Lord is upon me”…

 Sea of Galilee overnight (BLD)